Sacred Topography and The Sleeping Lady of Doi Nang Non

 Doi Nang Non cave entrance with candles and flowers overlooking a misty forest

-• Malaysia: In Langkawi, the Dayang Bunting (Pregnant Maiden) mirrors the silhouette of a reclined woman.
+• Malaysia: In Langkawi, the Dayang Bunting (Pregnant Maiden) mirrors the silhouette of a reclining woman.

 • Indonesia: The Tangkuban Perahu in West Java tells of an overturned boat becoming a volcano.